The current version is usually posted at http://wlweather.net/Pcw/

 I passed a sign pointing to "Farmers and Artisans Market" on my way to the courthouse, and thought "What, another one?
 I must investigate on my way back."

 Got to the courthouse and found no indication that anybody had ever planned any sort of event anywhere near.
 At which point, I deduced that the market had been moved to the Pete Thorne Center.
-There were plenty of signs marking the way; I can't imagine why there was no note left at the place where people expected to find them.
+There were plenty of signs marking the way; I can't imagine why there was no note left at the place where people expected to find the market.

 I spent money at all three this week: smoked-brisket sliders, which we had for supper, at the ice rink; pears at the fairgrounds; and Jody's cookies at the Pete Thorne Center.

 I washed the sheets and some other things that require hot water and bleach today.
-I followed Dave's suggestion and threw in a handful of borax, and the rag I use to wipe the clothesline before hanging the sheets came so clean it wasn't strikingly obvious which one it was.
+I followed Dave's suggestion and threw in a handful of borax, and the rag I use to wipe the clothesline before hanging the sheets came so clean that it wasn't strikingly obvious which one it was.
 My white linen do rag, which I put away for the winter today, didn't brighten up that much, but the yellow doesn't show in LED light.

 For supper, I baked the honey-nut squash that I bought at the fairgrounds the Saturday before last.
-I was going to stuff it with seasoned-up canned corned-beef hash, my usual resort when baking squash, but at the last minute remembered that I had two half-pound packages of raw meat loaf in the freezer.
+I was going to stuff it with seasoned-up canned corned-beef hash, my usual resort when baking squash, but at the last minute I remembered that I had two half-pound packages of raw meat loaf in the freezer.
 A little after the last minute, because a bit was still frozen when I put it into the squash even though I'd had it in a bowl of water in the sink.
 Since I stuffed it a while before putting it into the oven, that may have been all to the good.

 An excellent way to cook the meat loaf; when I tried to fry a patty the day I made it, it fell apart when I turned it over.
 And it is very good meatloaf.
 I plan to buy an acorn squash for the remaining half pound next Saturday.